For over 40 years, UGA Marine Extension and Georgia Sea Grant has served the state.

 To support research, education and training, and outreach activities that promote the environmental and economic health in coastal Georgia by helping improve public resource policy, encouraging far-sighted economic and fisheries decisions, anticipating vulnerabilities to change and preparing citizens to be wise stewards of the coastal environment.

 Why is UGA Marine Extension and Georgia Sea Grant vital for Georgia’s coast?

 Georgia’s coastal zone is rapidly growing in population, development and industry.
 Between 2000 and 2030, state projections anticipate a coastal population rise of 50 percent.
 The coastal zone is the second fastest growing region in Georgia, just behind metropolitan Atlanta.

 However, even with this potential growth, most of the state’s population lives far removed from coastal issues.
-UGA Marine Extension and Georgia Sea Grant work to engage and inform the entire state’s citizenry through efforts to:
+UGA Marine Extension and Georgia Sea Grant works to engage and inform the entire state’s citizenry through efforts to:

 - Support sustainable economic and population growth on the coast